 Every paycheck you receive has taxes taken out that go to the Social Security Administration (SSA).
 Most people think of social security as something that only the elderly get after they are retired, but one of social security’s biggest functions is providing disability insurance to working Americans with injuries.

 Disability does not have to be a permanent status like a physical handicap, but includes a huge array of injuries and illnesses that put you out of work.
 While you are out of work, you can collect Social Security Disability Insurance (SSDI) benefits that can help support you while you recover from your injuries.
 Since making a claim can be a difficult process, or if your claim has already been denied, you might want help with your claim.
-Ken Kieklak is an Arkansas attorney that works with disability cases in Crawford County and throughout Northwest Arkansas.
+Our Crawford Country, AR Social Security Disability lawyers handle complicated disability cases in Crawford County and throughout Northwest Arkansas.
 For a consultation, call (479) 316-0438.

 Requirements to Receive SSDI Benefits